syedpeer/pwa-template-2/README.md

-# web-template
+# pwa-template
-Alternative guideline to structuring your web app
+Alternative guideline to structuring your progressive web app.